 With each call-up to one of the individual pages of the Internet websites, which is operated by the controller and into which the Facebook component (Facebook Connect) was integrated, the web browser on the information technology system of the data subject is automatically prompted to download display of the corresponding Facebook component from Facebook through the Facebook component.
 During the course of this technical procedure, Facebook is made aware of what specific sub-site of our website was visited by the data subject.

 The affected person can use this feature by clicking the button “Login with Facebook” during the account registration process when they are already registered with Facebook for using the services of the controller responsible for the processing.
 Choosing to “Login with Facebook” will forward the affected person to Facebook’s website, where they are asked to first authenticate themselves through their Facebook login credentials.
 The next step is to connect the affected person’s Facebook profile with Splitscreen Studios’ services.
-Of the data transmitted during this process, only Facebook’s user identification number (Facebook ID) is stored by the controller responsible for the processing for internal use at Splitscreen Studios.
+Of the data transmitted during this process, only Facebook user´s name, email address and identification number (Facebook ID) are stored by the controller responsible for the processing for internal use at Splitscreen Studios.

 The affected person may remove the link between Facebook Connect and Splitscreen Studios’ services at any time by adjusting their Facebook profile settings accordingly.